openedx/paragon/src/DataTable/README.md

 ### Actions
 An action can also be definied as an additional column on the table.
 The Cell property can be defined to display any component that a user requires.
 It will receive the row as props.
+You can pass a function to render custom components for bulk actions and table actions.

 ```jsx live
   <DataTable